Thijsq/thijsq.github.io/_posts/2020-04-18-text-mining.md

 Random Forest, XGBoost and Convolutional Neural Networks.
 In order to identify a superior classification model, a comprehensive model evaluation is performed.
 Effects of different vectorizers, CountVectorizer and tf-idf vectorizer, together with balancing the training dataset is analyzed.
 A simple CNN architecture consisting of 9 layers is assessed, as well as a more complex design consisting of 24 layers.
-Results show that a more complex CNN does not improve results.
+Results show that a more complex CNN does not improve performance.
 Considering all models, Logistic Regression shows an outperformance when using a CountVectorizer on an unbalanced training dataset.
 Balancing the training data improves recall rates throughout multiple models, however, implementing the tf-idf vectorizer fails to raise performance rates.
 All models are trained and evaluated on a Coursera review dataset consisting of